hyeseong-dev/practice-kode-kloud/cluster_maintenance/cluster_upgrade_process.md

 Upgrade all nodes at once
 Upgrade one node at a time while moving the workloads to the other

+HINT >> In order to ensure minimum downtime, upgrade the cluster one node at a time, while moving the workloads to another node.
+In the upcoming tasks you will get to practice how to do that.

 7. What is the latest stable version available for upgrade?
 Use the kubeadm tool